nitinjayan90/Lead-Scoring---Log-R/README.md

 Profile Index , Asymmetrique Activity Score , Asymmetrique Profile Score , Last Notable Activity.
 The aforementioned columns were dropped since these columns give the details of individual clients after being followed up or looked on.
-The data was partially clean except for a few null values and the option select had to be replaced with a null value since it did not give us much information.
-Few of the null values were changed to ‘not provided’ to not lose much data and other segements in individual columns wherever required were created based on the data ratios.
+The data was partially clean except for a few null values and the option 'select' had to be replaced with a null value since it did not give us much information.
+Few of the null values were changed to ‘not provided’ to not lose much data and other segments in individual columns wherever required were created based on the data ratios.
-2. EDA
+2. EDA:
 We performed Univariate and Bivariate analysis to identify the relationship between the data.
-Some of the modification and capping of the data was performed (outlier treatment).
+Outliers were also treated.
 3. Dummy Variable Creation and Test Train Split:
 We performed the scaling of data using Standard scaler.
 The dummy variables were created, and original elements were removed.
-4. Model Building
+4. Model Building:
 Firstly, RFE was done to attain the top 15 relevant variables.
 Later the rest of the variables were removed manually depending on the VIF values and p-value (The variables with VIF < 10 and pvalue < 0.05 were kept).
-We then performed some iteration to identify the best model by removing variables and reached to a final model.
+We then performed some iteration to identify the best model by removing variables before arriving at our final model.
-5. Evaluation of Model
+5. Evaluation of Model:
 A confusion matrix was made.
-Later, the optimum cut off value (using ROC curve) was used to find the accuracy, sensitivity and specificity which came to be around 79%, 77% and 80% respectively.
+Later, the optimum cut off value (using ROC curve) was used to find the accuracy, sensitivity and specificity which came to be around 79%, 77%, and 80% respectively.
-6. Prediction
+6. Prediction:
-Prediction was done on the test data frame and with an optimum cut off as 0.3 with accuracy, sensitivity and specificity of 79%, 77% and 80% respectively.
+Prediction was done on the test data frame and with an optimum cut off of 0.3 with accuracy, sensitivity and specificity of 79%, 77% and 80% respectively.